 If you have other friends who have travelled or are travelling, could you meet them?
 Could you move to where they are?
 It can help to pick somewhere popular with expats for your first experience living abroad, although you shouldn’t just stick to what you know!
 For example, there are so many Kiwi’s and Aussies in the UK it’s not such a scary move (see how to get the Youth Mobility Visa here).

 Travellers are like this not so secret community that you just need to tap into.

-I’m not saying it isn’t a big decision, but in some ways it doesn’t have to be.
-Not that a bit of adrenalin and fear isn’t good for you, but it shouldn’t stop you.
-If you don’t know where to start then, check out How To Choose A Country To Move To, talk to your friends, and think about it living abroad even for a few months is something you can fit into your life.
+I’m not saying it isn’t a big decision, but in some ways, it doesn’t have to be.
+Not that a bit of adrenalin and fear isn’t good for you, but it shouldn’t stop you!
+If you don’t know where to start then, check out how to choose a country to move to, and the things you should know before moving abroad, talk to your friends, and think about it living abroad even for a few months is something you can fit into your life.
 The rewards are worth it.